Rovanion/liuthesis/README.md

 \includearticle{<citekey>}
 ```

-With the `\includearticle` command, you can include pdf articles and refer to
+With the `\includearticle` command, you can include PDF articles and refer to
 them in your thesis.
 An example of this is given in the demo files (see above).
 `<citekey>` should be the same as the key in your bibliography which describes
-your article, and the file name of the pdf file.
+your article, and the file name of the PDF file.
 You can refer to your articles
 in your thesis using the reference key `art:<citekey>`.

 ```
 \includearticletex{<citekey>}
 ```

-With the `\includearticletex` command, you can include TeX articles
+With the `\includearticletex` command, you can include TeX articles and refer to
-and refer to them in your thesis.
-The files `demo*{lic,phd}.tex` provide examples
+them in your thesis.
+The demonstration files for PhD and Licenciate (see above)
-of this. `<citekey>` should be the same as the key in your bibliography
+include examples for this. `<citekey>` should be the same as the key in your
-which describes your article, and the file name of the TeX manuscript
+bibliography which describes your article, and the file name of the TeX
-in the papers/ directory.
-Please refer to the scigen.tex example for
+manuscript in the papers/ directory.
+Please refer to the `scigen.tex` example
-hints how you format your manuscript for inclusion.
-You can refer to
+for hints how you format your manuscript for inclusion.
+You can refer to your
-your articles in your thesis using the reference key `art:<citekey>`.
+articles in your thesis using the reference key `art:<citekey>`.

 There are a number of commands with one parameter which should be used
 to specify thesis metadata, and they are all typeset using the command
 names as they appear in the PDF.
 For instance, using the command
 `\opponent{Your opponent}`, you can specify the opponent.
 If you do not,
-the pdf will contain the verbatim text `\opponent` on all locations
+the PDF will contain the verbatim text `\opponent` on all locations
 where the argument supplied to that command will substitute
 `\opponent`.